Windows 10 or Windows 11 Enterprise multi-session remote desktops

 Azure Virtual Desktop multi-session with Microsoft Intune is now generally available.

-You can now use Microsoft Intune to manage Windows 10 or Windows 11 Enterprise multi-session remote desktops in the Microsoft Endpoint Manager admin center just as you can manage a shared Windows 10 or Windows 11 client device.
+You can now use Microsoft Intune to manage Windows 10 or Windows 11 Enterprise multi-session remote desktops in the Microsoft Intune admin center just as you can manage a shared Windows 10 or Windows 11 client device.
 When managing such virtual machines (VMs), you'll be able to use both device-based configuration targeted to devices or user-based configuration targeted to users.

 Windows 10 or Windows 11 Enterprise multi-session is a new Remote Desktop Session Host exclusive to Azure Virtual Desktop on Azure.
 It provides the following benefits:

 - Gives users a familiar Windows 10 or Windows 11 experience.

 - Supports use of existing per-user Microsoft 365 licensing.

 You can manage Windows 10 and Windows 11 Enterprise multi-session VMs created in Azure Government Cloud in US Government Community (GCC), GCC High, and DoD.

 Microsoft Intune support for Azure Virtual Desktop multi-session is not currently available for Citrix DaaS and VMware Horizon Cloud.

 Device configuration support in Microsoft Intune for Windows 10 or Windows 11 Enterprise multi-session is generally available (GA).
 This means policies defined in the OS scope and apps configured to install in the system context can be applied to Azure Virtual Desktop multi-session VMs when assigned to device groups.

 Device-based configuration cannot be assigned to users and user-based configuration cannot be assigned to devices.
 It will be reported as Error or Not applicable.